wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 ## Suspension of Other Transactions Involving dApp

-Until the calculation sequence is completed, transactions that can reduce the dApp balance can be added to the [UTX pool](/en/blockchain/transaction/#utx-pool), but cannot be added to the block:
+Until the calculation sequence is completed, transactions that can reduce the dApp balance cannot be added to a block (they are not rejected but pending in the [UTX pool](/en/blockchain/transaction/#utx-pool):

 * Transactions that are sent on behalf of the dApp.
 * Transactions that invoke the dApp.